exercism/javascript/CONTRIBUTING.md

 /**
  * Run this script (from root directory): npx babel-node scripts/ci-check *
- * This will run following checks:
+ * This will run the following checks:
  *
  * 1. Check config in all exercises matches
  * 2. Checks stubs exist